nromanen/devops_2025/kateryna_kravchuk/task_10/task_10.md

 MariaDB [(none)]>
 ```

-3. Check for the existance of root users:
+3. Check for the existence of root users:

 ```sql
 SELECT User, Host FROM mysql.user WHERE User = 'root';